stella-project/stella-documentation/docs/guides/participants-recommender-publications.md

 Please open your browser and access the following address http://0.0.0.0:5000/test (you might need to use http://localhost:5000/test in Windows).
 Your browser should reply with the message "Container is running".
 This means, Flask is running and serving at Port 5000.
 Do not worry if your try http://0.0.0.0:5000/ as that entry point is not implemented (i.e. it is expected that you will get an error).

-Now we want to start indexing documents with our ranker.
+Now we want to start indexing documents with our recommender.
 Please access the following address with your browser http://0.0.0.0:5000/index (or http://localhost:5000/index in Windows).
 This may take some time, when indexing a big collection.
 After indexing was successful, your browser should replay with "Indexing done!".

 We are ready to send queries to our ranking-system and get results.
-Access the following address with your browser http://0.0.0.0:5000/ranking?query=test (you might need to use http://localhost:5000/ranking?query=test in Windows).
+Access the following address with your browser http://0.0.0.0:5000/recommendation/publication?item_id=M5339676 (you might need to use http://localhost:5000/ranking?query=test in Windows).
+Please make sure using an item_id that exists in the indexed dataset, otherwise you'll may not get any results.
-Your browser will reply with a JSON-Document, that look like to this (itemlist will be different, because the results are randomized):
+Your browser will reply with a JSON-Document, that looks like this (itemlist will be different, because the results are randomized):

 ```JSON
 {